dr4gon37/GithubPage/README.md

 # Description

-The main purpose of the page is sharing my knowledge amoung the C++ community. <br />
+The main purpose of the page is sharing my knowledge among the C++ community. <br />
 Link to the blog: [CeBlog](https://ceblog.pl)

 ## Technology